vladimir-s/terms-descriptions/readme.txt

 Detail description of this plugin is available in [Russian]( http://www.simplecoding.org/plagin-wordpress-terms-descriptions "Terms Descriptions WordPress Plugin").

+Serbo-Croatian translations were created by [Borisa Djuraskovic]( http://www.webhostinghub.com "Borisa Djuraskovic").

+**Development**

+If you want to participate in the plugin development, create a pull request to the [official GutHub repository](https://github.com/vladimir-s/terms-descriptions "Terms Descriptions GitHub repository").

 == Installation ==

 1. Download the zip file